 In the meantime, place 2 tsp of olive oil in a large skillet and heat, add diced raw chicken and cook over medium heat until lightly browned on all sides.

-While the chicken is cooking, in a small bowl mix 3 T. olive oil, Parmesan cheese, minced garlic and dried
+While the chicken is cooking, in a small bowl mix 3 T. olive oil, Parmesan cheese, minced garlic and dried basil until well combined.

 Once the chicken is nearly cooked all the way through, reduce the heat to low, add 1 can cream of chicken soup mix (condensed), 1/2 c. milk and the pesto mix of olive oil, parm cheese, garlic and basil.
 Simmer 5 minutes or so until the sauce thickens and is smooth.